voidvoxel/gc/README.md

 ### Garbage collection

-`gc` triggers collection under two circumstances: (a) when any of the calls to the system allocation fail (in the hope to deallocate sufficient memory to fulfill the current request); and (b) when the number of entries in the hash map passes a dynamically adjusted high water mark.
+`vgc` triggers collection under two circumstances: (a) when any of the calls to the system allocation fail (in the hope to deallocate sufficient memory to fulfill the current request); and (b) when the number of entries in the hash map passes a dynamically adjusted high water mark.

-If either of these cases occurs, `gc` stops the world and starts a mark-and-sweep garbage collection run over all current allocations.
+If either of these cases occurs, `vgc` stops the world and starts a mark-and-sweep garbage collection run over all current allocations.
 This functionality is implemented in the `vgc_collect()` function which is part of the public API and delegates all work to the `vgc_mark()` and `vgc_sweep()` functions